treeman/jonashietala/drafts/reinstalling_slackware.markdown

 Install `conky` with dependencies from slackbuilds.
 Build conky with lua support.

 Install `dzen2` by cloning from github.
-In config.mk, choose option 8 (XPM, XFT, Xinerama).
-This is actually not workeing as `
+Edit `config.mk`, choose option 7 (XPM, XFT, Xinerama).

 Get `.backgrounds` and `.icons`.

 Could not get nitrogen to build properly (I stole it from my other installation...!!)

-Fix borders on firefox etc `lxappearance`, get from slackbuilds.
+Fix borders on firefox etc with `lxappearance`, install from slackbuilds.

 Install fonts